-About Charles Kyle Rudick, Ph.D.: Kyle Rudick is the Graduate Program Director and an Assistant Professor within the University of Northern Iowa’s Department of Communication Studies.
+About Charles Kyle Rudick, Ph.D.: Kyle Rudick is the Graduate Program Director and an Associate Professor within the University of Northern Iowa’s Department of Communication and Media.
 His primary research foci include how communication practices connect to power dynamics, privilege, and oppression and marginalization in educational contexts.
 His aim through his research and courses is to investigate and encourage the investigation of the origins of social inequalities and prejudices.

 Dr. Rudick earned his Bachelor of Arts in Communication Education from Northeastern State University in 2009, and his Master of Arts in Communication Studies from West Virginia University in 2010, where he also worked as a Graduate Teaching Assistant.
 He received his Ph.D. in Speech Communication from Southern Illinois University, Carbondale in 2015.
-He is currently a consulting editor for Communication Education, and author of the book Teaching from the Heart: Critical Communication Pedagogy in the Communication Classroom and Engage and Activate: Navigating College and Beyond.
+He is a co-author of the books Teaching from the Heart: Critical Communication Pedagogy in the Communication Classroom and Engage and Activate: Navigating College and Beyond.

 Methodologically, we encourage students to be “jacks of all trades, master of one.”
 In other words, students are expected to know the assumptions and values that characterize our emphases in quantitative, qualitative, rhetorical, and creative methods.
 Specific methods used in the department include surveys, interviews, rhetorical criticism, autoethnography, and performance.
 This overview of methods is accomplished through our Introduction to Graduate Studies course.
 Students are then expected to emphasize in one method by taking an advanced seminar in one of those areas, and to demonstrate their competence in that method through their final research report or thesis project.

-[MastersinCommunications.com] Students of the University of Northern Iowa’s Master of Arts in Communication Studies program are required to take and pass a comprehensive examination.
+[MastersinCommunications.com] All students of the Master of Arts in Communication and Media program at the University of Iowa must take and pass a comprehensive examination.
 Could you elaborate on the topics covered in this examination, and how students can best prepare for it?

-[Dr. Rudick] The UNI Department of Communication Studies proctors two comprehensive exams.
+[Dr. Rudick] Our department proctors two comprehensive exams.
 The first is a qualifying exam and is typically taken in the second semester of study.
-This exam is based on one of four possible questions concerning research methodology (i.e., quantitative, qualitative, rhetorical, and creative).
+This exam asks students to read, analyze, and evaluate research from each of the different research methodologies (i.e., quantitative, qualitative, rhetorical, and creative).
 The second exam is a summative exam that is typically offered in the fourth semester of study.
-This exam is based on one of two possible questions regarding communication theory, and is tethered to the students’ area of emphasis (e.g., Organizational or Performance Studies).
+This exam has questions regarding communication theory, and is tethered to the students’ area of emphasis (e.g., Organizational or Performance Studies).
 Both sets of exams are given in early March and are due approximately 30 days later, giving students the ability to really dig into the literature that animates their answers.

 The department’s graduate handbook provides useful references and study tips for graduate students.
 Additionally, the department hosts workshops to help students organize, plan, and prepare for the exams.
 Both exams are evaluated for students’ demonstration of their ability to articulate the assumptions that guide various methods/paradigms of study, history of methods/theories, and application of those frameworks to concepts or case examples (provided by the department one month before the exam date).

-[MastersinCommunications.com] For their final graduation requirement, students in this program can choose between a master’s thesis and a research paper.
+[MastersinCommunications.com] For their final graduation requirement, students in this program can choose between a master’s thesis or a research project.
 Could you please elaborate on each of these options, and what they entail?

 [Dr. Rudick] The research paper and the thesis are research documents that must demonstrate the students’ ability to utilize a theoretical framework, review appropriate literature, gather data, and present/discuss the findings of their analysis.
 Both documents must conform to the highest standards of scholarly rigor and copyediting.
 Both documents require data collection, treatment, and presentation, and are evaluated by a committee of professors from the department in a traditional defense.